blackliquid/ForexAnalysis/readme.txt

 Instructions :

-1. Parse the historical data into all.csv
+1. Parse the training data into a csv file with drop = 0 parameter
+2. Parse the test data into a csv file with drop = 3 parameter
-2. Use Weka FpGrowth on all.csv
+2. Use Weka FpGrowth on the training data
-3. Copy paste the generated Rules into ParseRules.py
+3. Copy paste the generated Rules into rules_rising.txt or rules_falling.txt, according to the reverse_flag parameter in OrganiseData.py
+4. Test the generated rules with TestAcc on the test set
-4. Launch LiveAlerts.py
+4. Launch LiveAlerts.py for live alerts

 Install dependencies :